Earn rewards in dollars rather than points with a cashback credit card.

-Cashback credit card offers are an enticing proposition for rewards seekers and there are a few different types of cashback offers available on the Australian market.
-These generally include receiving a percentage of your total spend as cashback at the end of the month, a one-off cashback payment as part of a special promotion or the option to convert your rewards to cashback on your account.
+This type of credit card gives you cash rewards for your spending.
+There are a few different types of cashback offers available on the Australian market, with some cards offering a one-off cashback payment as part of a special promotion and others earning cashback as a percentage of your spending.
+Some reward credit cards also let you convert your rewards to cashback on your account.
 You can use this guide to compare cashback credit card options, learn how they work and discover how you can get the most value out of this type of credit card.

 With an American Express Essential Credit Card, you can receive $50 credit to your account and enjoy a long-term balance transfer offer, without having to pay an annual fee for the life of the card.